milan-sony/LiteBox/README.md

 2. All secure routes (`/upload`, `/delete`, `/files`, etc.) require an Authorization token.
 3. The Telegram bot uses `node-telegram-bot-api` to interact with your NAS remotely.
 4. Ngrok exposes the local server to the internet using a secure public URL.
-5. PM2 manages the background process and allows auto restarts on a cron schedule.
+5. PM2 manages the background process and allows auto-restarts on a cron schedule.

 ## 📦 Tech Stack / Packages Used